taimos/dvalin/README.md

 ### Push Notifications

-To use the AWS push implementation provide the configuration `aws.pushApplicationARN` containing the ARN of the platform application in SNS.
+To use the AWS push implementation provide configurations containing the ARN of the platform application in SNS.

+* `aws.pushApplicationARN.GCM` - the ARN of the GCM application
+* `aws.pushApplicationARN.APNS` - the ARN of the APNS application
+* `aws.pushApplicationARN.APNS_SANDBOX` - the ARN of the APNS_SANDBOX application

 ## monitoring